srtucker22/angular-meteor-boilerplate/README.md

 This boilerplate is here to give you a starting point for your angular-meteor projects.
 Essential atmosphere packages are included to give you features like roles and collection schemas out-of-the-box.

+## Motivation

+I really love Meteor for at least <a href="http://docs.meteor.com/#/full/sevenprinciples">seven reasons</a>.
+However, I'm not in love with <a href="https://www.meteor.com/blaze">Blaze</a> just yet.
+Blaze is still very young.
+The documentation is lackluster, spacebars just doesn't cut it against robust frameworks like Angular, and there aren't many great UI packages just yet (like a ui-bootstrap for spacebars).
+All of this will come in time, but in the meantime, there's <a href="http://angularjs.meteor.com/">angular-meteor</a>!
+In fact, angluar-meteor incorporates both <a href="http://angularjs.meteor.com/manifest">Angular and Blaze</a> so you can slowly migrate to Blaze, or slowly migrate to Angular, or use both together forever ♥.

 ## Installation

 1. Clone the project <code>git clone https://github.com/srtucker22/angular-meteor-boilerplate.git</code>